Improve Prisoner’s Physical and Psychological Well-Being with Mindfulness

 Around 2 ¼ million people are incarcerated in the United States.
 Even though prisons are euphemistically labelled correctional facilities very little correction actually occurs.
 This is supported by the rates of recidivism.
 About three quarters of prisoners who are released commit crimes and are sent back to prison within 5-years.
 The lack of actual treatment for the prisoners leaves them ill equipped to engage positively in society either inside or outside of prison.
 Hence, there is a need for effective treatment programs that help the prisoners while in prison and prepares them for life outside the prison.

 Contemplative practices are well suited to the prison environment.
 Mindfulness training teaches skills that may be very important for prisoners.
 In particular, it puts the practitioner in touch with their own bodies and feelings.
 It improves present moment awareness and helps to overcome rumination about the past and negative thinking about the future.
-It’s been shown to be useful in the treatment of the effects of trauma and attention deficit disorder.
 It also relieves stress and improves overall health and well-being.
-Finally, mindfulness training has been shown to be effective in treating depression, anxiety, and anger.
-It has also been shown to help overcome trauma in male prisoners.
+Finally, mindfulness training has been shown to be effective in treating depression, anxiety, and anger and to help overcome trauma in male prisoners.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch